Halflink/plant-moisturizer/README.md

 * Check water level in water container
 * Air temperature check
 * Browser based interface showing all parameters
+* RGB Led:
+  * Green: application has started
+  * Yellow: application is shutting down
+  * Red: application is down
+  * Magnenta: application is in error
+* Shutdown button: starts closing of application and sends shutdown command to OS

 ### Pi 4 Model B choice
 The Pi 3 Model B is still available and might be a cheaper choice.
 The reason I opted for the Pi4B is that this Pi